 Yes!
 Commuter students and online students are eligible.
 Remember that you must be taking at least six credit hours per semester.

-No!
-This scholarship is not restricted to any specific sex or gender.
+Yes!
+Both men and women have received this scholarship.
+These scholarships are not restricted to any specific sex or gender.

-All application materials are due by April 17, 2023.
 Download the application PDF here.
 Print out the PDF and fill by hand, or use Acrobat Reader to type your responses.